Header Banner

 Install the three screws to secure the main board.

-Step 9: Connect All Circuit Plugs
+Connect All Circuit Plugs

 The order along the motherboard's left edge from the top down is: